al8/al8/README.md

 ### Hi there 👋

+- ⚡ Fun fact: food tastes better if you suck in air while you chew!

 <!--
 **al8/al8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.